 Construction equipment maintenance workers might find work in farming, ground or air transportation, industrial manufacturing or government sectors.
 Potential employers include freight trucking companies, vehicle parts suppliers and vehicle rental companies, to name a few.
 Read on to learn more about heavy equipment and diesel equipment mechanic job requirements and duties.

 Heavy Equipment Mechanic

 Heavy equipment mechanics repair transmissions, electrical systems, fuel systems and gasoline engines, perform routine maintenance and troubleshoot problems.
 Some mechanics may specialize in specific equipment, such as equipment made by a certain manufacturer.
-According to the U.S. Bureau of Labor Statistics (BLS), the projected job growth from 2014-2024 for heavy vehicle and mobile equipment service technicians and mechanics was 5% (www.bls.gov).
-As of May 2015, the BLS reported that workers in the 90th percentile or higher earned $76,600 or more per year, whereas the bottom 10th percentile earned $33,910 or less per year.
+According to the U.S. Bureau of Labor Statistics (BLS), the projected job growth slower than the average from 2018-2028 for heavy vehicle and mobile equipment service technicians and mechanics (www.bls.gov).
+In May 2018, the BLS reported that workers in the 90th percentile or higher earned $76,600 or more per year, whereas the bottom 10th percentile earned $33,910 or less per year.